jyotsnaarora1/ISDM/Assignment 1 Final.md

 + They hear complaints of customers that suggest that relationship managers are unable to answer customer’s questions.
 + They hear competitors gaining more customer base and market share than them.

+**Say & Do:**
++ The company will attempt to develop a much more efficient system to combat the issues.
++ They will let the customers know that they are in the process of improving.
++ They will hire better relationship managers.
++ They will train their relationship managers so they can assist the customers better.

 **Pain:**
 + The company is losing customers due to the poor customer services provided by the relationship managers.
 + They are unable to increase the sales of the packages because some relationship managers do not have enough knowledge about every package.